 By Jonathan Gale

-Customers want personalised and engaging experiences every time, through every channel.
-Great customer experience is the critical differentiator and by doing it well, organisations can drive the customer acquisition, retention and efficiency that make leading companies successful.
+Customers want personal and engaging experiences every time, through every channel.
+Customer experience is a key differentiator and by doing it well, organisations can drive the customer acquisition, retention and efficiency that make leading companies successful.